 How to Get the Most Out of This Card

-Then, if you also qualify for the $10/month auto pay/paperless discount, and add in the $4.17 credit from the new cardholder bonus, you’d be at just about $39 off of your $160 Verizon bill—a 24% discount.
+Then, if you also qualify for the $10/month autopay/paperless discount, and add in the $4.17 credit from the new cardholder bonus, you’d be at more than $38 off of your $100 Verizon bill—a little more than a 38% discount.
 That’s a great deal for a card that charges no annual fee.

 Verizon Visa Credit Card’s Other Features